dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 3/01 Introduction.md

 - **Server placement group**: Server placement groups provide control over the host or server on which a new VM is placed.
 By using server placement groups, high availability solutions can be created within a data center.
 Apply an affinity or anti-affinity policy to each VM instance within a server placement group.
 All VMs in a placement group with an affinity policy are started on the same server.
 All VMs in a placement group with an anti-affinity policy are started on different servers.
 Learn more about <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-placement-groups" target="_blank">placement groups</a>.
 - **Shared processor pool**: Shared processor pools (SPP) can be used to split cores between a set of VSIs and provides a better overall ability to manage processor resources.
 SPP helps reduce software licensing costs by limiting the number of processors an uncapped partition can use.
 For more information on SPP, refer to [this document](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-manage-SPP){target="_blank"}.

-- **VM pinning policy**: VM pinning controls the movement of VMs during disasters and other restart events.
+- **Virtual server pinning**: Virtual server pinning controls the movement of VMs during disasters and other restart events.
 Learn more about hard and soft pinning <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-power-iaas-faqs#pinning" target="_blank">here</a>.

 - **SSH key**: An SSH public and private key pair is required to access the instance.
 An SSH key must be created and loaded into the IBM Cloud Portal before an instance can be provisioned.
 Learn more about using and generating SSH keys <a href="https://cloud.ibm.com/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key" target="_blank">here</a>.